WDOTS/gh-pages-example/README.md

 $ git push -u origin feature-branch-test
 ```

-Browse to your repo on GitHub (https://github.com/*yourusername*/*yourrepository*).
+Browse to your repo on GitHub: https://github.com/*yourusername*/*yourrepository*.

 Click the "New pull request" button.
 Make sure `master` is the base branch.
 For the compare branch, select `feature-branch-test`.
 Finally click "Create pull
 request".